giuthas-speech-research-tools/generate_stimulus_list/README.md

 # Delayed Naming Stimulus Generation

-Stimulus generation for delayed naming in AAA:
+Stimulus list generation for delayed naming:
-- Beeps (go-signal wav-files) are generated with a Matlab batch run.
-- Stimulus lists are generated and randomised with an R batch run.
+- Stimulus lists are generated from block specification files and shuffled while preventing across-block-boundary repeats by resampling.
-- Lists will possibly be converted to DOS-format with a python filter.
+- Optional beeps with a randomised (or rather shuffled) silent delay are generated into .wav files.
+- Lists are written out for AAA (in DOS format) and RASL formats.

+## Roadmap

+- [ ] Convert stimulus list randomisation from R to Python.
+- [ ] Convert beep / delay generation from Matlab to Python.
+- [ ] Write exporter to AAA format.
+- [ ] Write exporter to RASL format.

+- [ ] Include a markdown license file and link to it when there is some actual code here.

+## License

+GPL 3.0